Camping Info for Welsh Gravity Enduro Series and Welsh Open 2020:

 Camping is available all weekend from late Friday afternoon through to Sunday evening.

-Camping is £10 for the weekend payable on site.
+Camping is £8 for the weekend if booked online or £10 on the day

 If just racing the Mash Up then it is free to park, but if you decide to stay for the BNES on Sunday too then please pay at sign on.